It’s taken 10 whole years for blockchain technology to take over the internet and even banking!

 Blockchain has proven effective in solving many problems associated with centralization; the canonical example being Bitcoin.
 Over the last couple of years, a range of distributed ledgers have emerged with similar missions — to use the benefits of peer-to-peer networks and techniques of decentralization to provide a system that can be trusted — 100%.
 With these applications, there are cases where the technology is completely transparent for the end-user.
 For example, a blockchain built on top of existing digital services will add the element of trust to the whole process by enabling an audit trail.

 We will be discussing more such use cases on the Millennial Banking Day where blockchain experts will speak about the opportunities at banks and how effective their digital banking services can be made to address the heart of the blockchain use case: future-proofing the power of a smart digital ecosystem.
-To register for this session on February 1st – reserve your seat here
+Watch here